LucasMiller/GradebookEmailAlert/README.md

 -- email the Haskell Student Success Center when any number of conditions are reached (e.g. a set number of absences, poor performance on the online homework, excessive lateness, etc...)
--- email the student that they have been referred to the student suceess center -- update the database indicating that the student has been referred -- when other conditions have been reached (pre-determined by the instructor, either in a config file or a GUI) the system will send the instructor an email letting them know which students need to be dropped from the course for excessive absences.
+-- email the student that they have been referred to the student suceess center -- update the database indicating that the student has been referred (probably will start with a local csv text file to store all the data)
+-- when other conditions have been reached (pre-determined by the instructor, either in a config file or a GUI) the system will send the instructor an email letting them know which students need to be dropped from the course for excessive absences.